Where Can I Smoke Weed in Las Vegas?

 Additionally, many cafes, eateries, and lounges within the city are becoming cannabis-friendly.

 Venues will need their licenses approved before they can have any kind of “consumption lounges.”
+Thanks to recently passed legislation, retailers could have their licenses approved in the fall, meaning Vegas could see numerous lounges opening by the end of the year.

-However, there will be plenty of locations around the city where you can smoke alone or with friends due to the high number of social equity applicants.
+There will be plenty of locations around the city where you can smoke alone or with friends due to the high number of social equity applicants.

 What Goes into Licensing?